nette/union/di/readme.md

 ...
 ```

 We can also add the `inject: yes` directive.
-This directive will enable automatic call of `inject*` methods and passing dependencies to public variables with #[Inject] attribute:
+This directive will enable automatic call of `inject*` methods and passing dependencies to public variables with `@inject` annotations:

 ```neon
 services: